yewyewXD/Frontend-Application/README.md

 It is however up to you to provide the structure you think works best in a production-level app.

 Bonus points would be awarded for setting up and using linters.

-# Deadline

-You have a week to work on this project, just note down in the end how many hours it took to complete (roughly), as this can be an interesting matter of discussion.

-Thank you, and have fun!